Hamas–UNRWA Holocaust dispute: Aftermath

 In October 2009, John Ging told The Independent that he was "confident and determined" that the Holocaust would feature in the curriculum, saying, "no human-rights curriculum is complete without the inclusion of the facts of the Holocaust, and its lessons".
 At the time, the curriculum was expected to be completed within weeks and then put out for consultation with parents and the public.
 In November 2010, Ging confirmed in an interview that the Holocaust was being discussed in UNRWA schools in Gaza, noting "we enrich the curriculum with our human rights program, for all ages.
 We teach the children about the history of the human rights movement.
 We grounded our program in the universal declaration of human rights, which is borne out of the horrors of the Second World War.
 So we teach the children the horrors of the war, including the Holocaust.
 We are also teaching the kids about the unanimously adopted resolution on Holocaust remembrance, which is a 2005 UN resolution proposed by the state of Israel adopted in the General Assembly".

 UNRWA efforts brought continued criticism from some Palestinian Islamists.
 One writer for the pro-Hamas Palestine Information Center warned that "some circles within UNRWA... have been trying to introduce 'the holocaust' [sic] into Palestinian school curricula in the Gaza Strip".
 He suggested that these efforts indicated "a virulent Zionist propensity to brainwash Palestinians, particularly young generations, into accepting or at least understanding Zionism, a hateful fascist political ideology".

 Further controversy erupted when it became known that UNRWA, as part of a project that brought its top human rights students from Gaza to the United States for a visit, had taken them to an exhibit on the Holocaust at UN headquarters in New York.
 According to a statement issued by the Hamas refugee department, "We denounce this suspicious act in hopes that UNRWA education officials in the Gaza Strip will not repeat it; and we hope the Palestinian Authority will take a national stand to put a stop to ideological corruption on Palestine's youth."

+In October 2012, following reports that the UNRWA was planning on reintroducing the Holocaust curriculum, Hamas again opposed it, calling on the UNRWA to stop implementing "suspicious projects in the context of services it provides to Palestinian refugees".